 User Attributes in AD: Outlook LDAP Attributes

 This article is one in a series that offers a reference point between LDAP attributes and their associated values as used in various situations.
 It always suprises me that no one has put together a visual linkage / mapping table to the commonly used Outlook LDAP attributes displayed.
 If you want to skip the fluff, click here.
-There will be more specifically on User Account attributes in part three.
+If you are looking for a representation of LDAP fields in Outlook, see these posts:

 Administrators are often asked to report on attributes shown within Outlook’s address-book.
 Whilst the majority of these attributes are sensible and clear, some of the Outlook LDAP attribute names are obscure.
 For instance, why “sn” for Surname and “givenName” for Firstname?
 Why is physicalDeliveryOfficeName such a mouthful for an attribute name?!

 If you do decide to visit MSDN’s Drink Attribute page, be sure to review the community additions section at the bottom of the page, as it explains how to deal with the attribute should it be filled with “Bloody Mary”.
 Sadly, the Drink Attribute is not mapped as one of the Outlook LDAP Attributes.

 There are two fields that look like they could store a Photo in AD.
 These fields are the thumbnailPhoto and jpegPhoto attributes.
 LDAP standards seem to promote a level of indecisiveness between the use of these fields.
 Regardless, the thumbnailPhoto attribute has been present since Windows Server 2000, whilst jpegPhoto was added in 2003.
 Administrators searching for an answer on which field to use will undoubtedly come across an old article that does not appear to be the most effective method anymore: